 Dokai Georgesen began his study of Zen Buddhism at Minnesota Zen Meditation Center under the direction of Dainin Katagiri Roshi in 1974.
 He spent two years on pilgrimage studying Buddhism in India and Japan, and upon his return in 1982 he lived at Hokyoji until his ordination in 1984.
 In 1989 he received Dharma Transmission from Katagiri Roshi, and since then he has made several trips to Japan for study under the late Ikko Narasaki Roshi, Tsugen Narasaki Roshi and the late Taizan Maezumi Roshi.
 He has also had the opportunity to study at Plum Village in France under the direction of Thich Nhat Hanh.
 He has been residing at Hokyoji since June, 2003.

-Executive Director Carl Hultman has practiced with Dosho Port and Byakuren Judith Ragir at Clouds in Water Zen Center, serving on its board of directors for five years in the 1990s.
+Carl Hultman has practiced with Dosho Port and Byakuren Judith Ragir at Clouds in Water Zen Center, serving on its board of directors for five years in the 1990s.
 He has practiced and participated in Prison Dharma with Minnesota Zen Meditation Center.
 A combat veteran of the Vietnam conflict, Carl retired in 2009 after twenty years with the U.S. Postal Service.
 During the summer of 2010, he and his wife, Ekyo Susan Nelson, put up a yurt on the Hokyoji property and became resident practitioners there together.
-He also serves as board secretary.

 Board of Directors